 Chaffee County, Colorado, bordered on the west by the San Isabel National Forest and on the east by the Pike National Forest in the Sawatch Range of the Rocky Mountains.
 Denver, to the northeast, and Pueblo, to the southeast, are just about equidistant from the river.

-This section is heavily, dependent upon uncommon weather conditions, but generally it flows from May to August or September.
+This section is heavily dependent upon uncommon weather conditions, but generally it flows from May to August or September.
 The river is fed by inflow from upstream diversions that fluctuate according to season and impounded water in the drainage basin.

 Brown's Canyon does not feature any "imminent death" rapids or waterfall drops, but it does present a Class II to IV run on fast, cold water that will give you a workout.
 The pre-eminent drops to note are Canyon Doors (Screen Door Class II and Front Door Class II to III), Pinball (III), Zoom Flume (III to IV, depending upon flow), Big Drop (III to IV, depending upon flow), Staircase (III - 7 stairs getting progressively harder); Widowmaker (III - includes Toilet Seat, Toilet Bowl and Widowmaker Falls), Boat Ripper (III), Seidel's Suckhole (III+ to IV, depending upon flow) and Double Drop (III).
 These rapids are more technical than big, but they are situated in strong currents with a lot of potential for pins, boofing into nasty holes or being flipped by laterals slamming you from multiple directions simultaneously and with very uneven force.
 A swim would be bad due to water temperature and the boulders to encounter while in the river.